PRINT MAG AVAILABLE

 About Radio Silence

 Radio Silence is literature and rock & roll.
-We produce a print magazine, online content, and live events.
-As a 501(c)3 nonprofit, we also give free copies of the magazine to high schools and libraries, and we use a portion of our revenue to buy books and musical instruments for kids.
-No high-quality magazine exists that presents rock music and literature side-by-side and explores their exhilarating relationship.
+We publish a print magazine, a monthly digital edition, and we put on live events with writers and musicians.
+As a 501(c)3 nonprofit, we use a portion of our revenue to buy books and musical instruments for kids.

 Radio Silence on the Page